RomlinGroup/Flatpack/datasets/README.md

 ## DATASET.md 📖

-[DATASET.md](https://dataset.md) is our Markdown template designed to serve as a universal standard for capturing the essential characteristics of any dataset.
-It aims to streamline the documentation process, ensuring that all pertinent information about the dataset is readily available.
+[DATASET.md](https://dataset.md) is our meticulously crafted Markdown template, established to act as a universal standard for encapsulating the essentials of any dataset.
+By streamlining the documentation process, this template ensures that all relevant details about the dataset are easily accessible, facilitating seamless utilization and collaboration.